acogoluegnes/Spring-Batch-Workshop/README.md

 Each Spring Batch topic is covered by two projects: the -start project is the one you should start from.
 The -solution is the solution.
 You just need to follow the TODOs.
-The concepts are (quickly) covered in the PDF file at the root of this project.
+The concepts are (quickly) covered in the PDF file in the presentation directory.
 The PDF contains additional instructions and hints to work on the projects.